-Topic Summary of Issue Regulatory Solution Contractual Solution Market Participant Mitigation Impact on U.S. Market Participants If UK TRs are not granted equivalence, there may be a period where EU market participants do not have access to their TR.
+Topic Summary of Issue Regulatory Solution 15 Contractual Solution 16 Market Participant Mitigation 17 Impact on U.S. Market Participants 18 If UK TRs are not granted equivalence, there may be a period where EU market participants do not have access to their TR.
 This would indirectly impact contractual continuity. ensuring ongoing compliance with both European Securities and Markets Authority (ESMA) and the Financial Conduct Authority (FCA) requirements under the relevant legislation in both jurisdictions.
 EU entities also have the option of shifting their reporting from DTCC to other TRs organized in the EU, although this may present operational issues.
 3. CCPs In the case of a hard Brexit, in order for UK CCPs to be able to continue offering their services to EU firms: (1) the European Commission must determine that the UK has equivalent regulatory oversight of CCPs; and (2) ESMA must recognize the relevant UK CCP.
 In the case of a hard Brexit, UK clearing members may lose their eligibility as clearing members of EU CCPs.
 The converse could be applicable to EU members of UK CCPs.
 Recognition under the EMIR third-country regime allows non-EU CCPs to obtain qualifying CCP (QCCP) status under the Capital Requirements Regulation.
 If UK CCPs are not recognized, this means that EU banks' exposures to UK CCPs will be subject to a higher risk weighting in calculating their regulatory capital.
 Equivalence determination.
 See Market Participant Mitigation.
-The London Metal Exchange (LME) indicated that it may be unable to process trades for some European members of its clearing house after Brexit .
-ICE and other exchanges have moved or duplicated contracts to their New York entities to ensure no market disruptions due to Brexit.
+The London Metal Exchange (LME) indicated that, under EU law, it may be unable to clear trades for some European members of its clearing house after Brexit 21 .
+ICE and other UK CCPs will face the same legal restriction, and are consequently looking to move or duplicate some of their contracts to their New York entities.
 EU subsidiaries of US market participants that are members of LME could experience both a service interruption and increased compliance obligations.
 EU subsidiaries of US market participants may not be able to clear their trades through UK-based CCPs.

-&lt;sup>21 In the Brexit Fact Sheet published on its website, the London-based exchange said it wanted members to understand the "potential implications of an interruption to clearing services".
+21 In the Brexit Fact Sheet published on its website, the London-based exchange said it wanted members to understand the "potential implications of an interruption to clearing services".
 The exchange also stated a hard Brexit may imply that LME contracts would be treated as OTC derivatives, which could trigger further obligations under EU market regulations